MicroEJ/docs/Tutorials/gettingstarted/Step09.rst

 Setting Up
 ----------

--  Let's use the progress bar with a fixed size
+-  Let's use a progress bar with a fixed size:

    .. code:: java